 When will I need a commercial mortgage?

-There are a number of reasons why a company or sole trader may wish to raise commercial property finance.
+There are a number of reasons why a dentist or dental practice owner may wish to raise commercial property finance.
 If you experience growth in your company, perhaps your staff or inventory has grown or you have purchased new equipment, you may need to extend your commercial property.
 You may even need to purchase a completely new property.

 When these purchases or improvements cannot be funded by existing assets, you may need to consider raising commercial property finance.